Examine the social, economic, and political impacts of globalization, westernization, and climate change in the Pacific Islands.

 - (ISPR3000 / 4 credits / 120 hours)

-- Independent research is conducted in an appropriate location in Samoa.
-Sample topic areas: sustainable agricultural practices and their impact on local villages; youth culture, social change, and globalization; microfinance, social networks, and local impacts; poverty and hardship in Samoa; perspectives on religious freedom; human rights, law, and Samoan traditions; the role of coconut products in the Samoan economy; indigenous business development.
+- The Independent Study Project is an opportunity to conduct independent research in an appropriate location in Samoa.
+Sample topic areas: sustainable agricultural practices and their impact on local villages; youth culture, social change, and globalization; adaptation and climate change, microfinance, social networks, and local impacts; poverty and hardship in Samoa; perspectives on religious freedom; human rights, law, and Samoan traditions; the role of coconut products in the Samoan economy; indigenous business development.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 On excursions, you’ll see the Pacific’s exceptional beauty.
 You’ll also observe the impacts of westernization, development, social change, the environment and climate change, and tourism on different Pacific Island communities.

 During a week on Savai‘i, Samoa’s largest island, you’ll learn about plate tectonics and the formation of volcanic islands, then visit the most recent (1906–1911) lava flows and blow holes and hike across the 1906 lava flow.
 You’ll also see how siapo, traditional bark cloth, gets made and spend a weekend at beach fales (traditional thatched huts), visit a volcanic crater to watch for flying foxes, swim at Olemoe Falls, and take a coastal tour that includes blow holes and sea arches.

 You’ll stay with an American Samoa Community College student on this five-day excursion.
 You’ll see how fast food restaurants and American products have affected Samoan health and learn about efforts to address drinking, drugs, and teenage pregnancy and suicide.
 You’ll also learn about the role of the US military from different perspectives.